Monotone Lagrangian Floer theory in smooth divisor complements: II: Proof of the Main Analytical Result

 Here $ {\rm Exp_2}$ denotes the composition of $ {\rm Exp}$ and projection map from $(X\setminus \mathcal D)\times (X\setminus \mathcal D)$ to the second factor. \item Suppose $z = (r_2,s_2) \in [-5T_2,5T_2]_{r_2} \times S^1_{s_2}$.
 We define

-\end{enumerate} \end{defn} \begin{rem} In part (4), if $r_1$ is close to $-5T_1$, then the right hand side is $u^{\xi}_{\rm d}$, and if $r_1$ is close to $5T_1$ then the right hand side is ${\rm Dil}_{\rho_{i,(0)}^{\xi}} \circ U_{\rm D}^{\xi}$.
+\end{enumerate} \end{definition} \begin{remark} In part (4), if $r_1$ is close to $-5T_1$, then the right hand side is $u^{\xi}_{\rm d}$, and if $r_1$ is close to $5T_1$ then the right hand side is ${\rm Dil}_{\rho_{i,(0)}^{\xi}} \circ U_{\rm D}^{\xi}$.
 A similar property holds for the definition in part (5).
-In particular, our definition is well-defined. \end{rem} {\bf (Step 0-3) (Error estimate)} \footnote{The enumeration of the steps of this paper is the same as those in \cite[Section A1.4]{fooobook2} and \cite{foooexp}.}
+In particular, our definition is well-defined. \end{remark} {\bf (Step 0-3) (Error estimate)} \footnote{The enumeration of the steps of this paper is the same as those in \cite[Section A1.4]{fooobook2} and \cite{foooexp}.}

 The next lemma provides an estimate of $\overline{\partial}u^{\prime, \xi,i}_{\sigma_1,\sigma_2,(0)}$ modulo the obstruction space

 In the case that $\rho_{1,(0)}^{\xi} \ne \rho_{2,(0)}^{\xi}$, we need to restrict the domain in the following way to obtain an appropriate estimate.
 We put